anirudh-nanwal/Git-Commands-Repo/Git Commands.md

 3. `git fetch <remote_name>` : This command will download all the branches from the remote.
 4. `git fetch <remote_name> <branch_name>` : This command will download all the content from the specified branch.
 5. `git fetch -all` : This command will fetch all registered remotes and their branches.

+### Git Merge

+1. `git merge <branch_name_other_than_checked_out_branch>` : In order to merge some branch other than the checked out branch, into the checked out branch, use this command.
+2. When merging, there might be conflicts which must be handled.

+### Delete a branch

+1. `git push origin --delete <branch_name>` : This command deletes a remote branch.
+Use `git pull` to fetch these changes from the remote.
+2. `git branch -d <branch_name>` : Deletes a branch only if it has already been merged.
+Also, this branch must not be the checked out branch.
+3. `git branch -D <branch_name>` : Deletes a branch forcefully.
+Also, this branch must not be the checked out branch.